 Enter SharePoint 2010, due to release in Q2 of 2010.

-As customers begin to appreciate the delta between previous versions of SharePoint and the 2010 enhancements, it’s my belief that more and more organizations will utilize it as a basis for becoming the ‘employee gateway’, or, as I wrote earlier, a window into the organization.
+As customers begin to appreciate the delta between previous versions of SharePoint and the 2010 enhancements, it’s my belief that more and more organizations will utilize it as a basis for becoming the ‘employee gateway’.
 It could be that the social computing and learning capabilities outshine the other functions of the platform itself.

 There are three reasons in particular found below, and one bonus reason at the conclusion of this rather long posting: